 Have you written any other books?

 Yes.
-Geek Cutes and Rainbow Nightmares are collections of short stories with LGBTQIA+ protagonists.
-I'm currently working on a third collection called Gender Rolls.
+Geek Cutes, Rainbow Nightmares and Gender Rolls are collections of short stories with LGBTQIA+ protagonists.
+I'm currently working on a fourth collection called Side Quests.
 And of course I'm still working on Itropa, a spin-off of Bloodhunters.

 Where can I buy your books?